 “So the Jews said to him, “What sign do you show us for doing these things?”
 Jesus answered them, “Destroy this temple, and in three days I will raise it up”.”
 (John 2:18-19 ESV)

 Above is one of those passages that needs to be examined closely.
-For we must ask ourselves, did Jesus raise himself up?
-So, to find that answer we need examine what the scriptures have to say.
-First, we have the apostle Peter who said: “Him, being delivered by the determinate counsel and foreknowledge of God, ye have taken, and by wicked hands have crucified and slain: Whom God hath raised up, having loosed the pains of death: because it was not possible that he should be holden of it.”
-(Acts 2:23-24 KJV)
+For just a casual reading of it makes it sound like Jesus raise himself.
+So, to find that answer we need examine what other bible passages have to say.
+And the first one we come to is: “this Jesus, delivered up according to the definite plan and foreknowledge of God, you crucified and killed by the hands of lawless men.
+But God raised him up, having loosed the pangs of death, because it was not possible for him to be held by it.
+(Acts 2:23-24 RSV)” (Acts 2:23-24 KJV)

-And further on Peter said: “Men and brethren, let me freely speak unto you of the patriarch David, that he is both dead and buried, and his sepulcher is with us unto this day.
-Therefore being a prophet, and knowing that God had sworn with an oath to him, that of the fruit of his loins, according to the flesh, he would raise up Christ to sit on his throne; He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption.
-This Jesus hath God raised up, whereof we all are witnesses.”
-(Acts 2:29-32 KJV)
+Now, further on in this same chapter Peter said: “Brethren, I may say to you confidently of the patriarch David that he both died and was buried, and his tomb is with us to this day.
+Being therefore a prophet, and knowing that God had sworn with an oath to him that he would set one of his descendants upon his throne, he foresaw and spoke of the resurrection of the Christ, that he was not abandoned to Hades, nor did his flesh see corruption.
+This Jesus God raised up, and of that we all are witnesses.”
+(Acts 2:29-32 RSV)

 Below are some scriptures showing that Jesus was a prophet as Moses foretold: